 Diversity + Inclusion Committee.
 The D+I Committee works to promote a greater understanding of why supporting diversity within associations and fostering a culture of inclusion are a business imperative for the industry.
 The committee creates community within ASAE’s membership around D+I topics, helps identify ways to greater engage underrepresented groups (as well as the greater ASAE membership) in these topics, and develops resources to increase the cultural competency of association professionals and staff.

-Finance and Business Operations Section Council.
-The Finance and Business Operations Section Council identifies pertinent areas of content related to financial, human resources, and administration/operations management issues.
-The group also creates content and works to foster a sense of community within the section.
-Two face-to-face meetings are required each year.Learn more about the Finance and Business Operations Section
+Finance and Business Operations Professionals Advisory Council.
+The Finance and Business Operations Professionals Advisory Council identifies pertinent areas of content related to financial, human resources, and administration/operations management issues.
+The group also creates content and works to foster a sense of community within its functional area.Learn more about the Finance and Business Operations Professionals Community

 Finance Committee.
 The Finance Committee is responsible for budgeting, financial reporting, contingency planning, investment policy, reserve policy, and the financial effect of employee benefits.
 The committee prepares monthly reports to the Executive Committees and assists other committees and staff, including the Planning Committee.